terraform-ibm-modules/tim-mcp/README.md

 ## Troubleshooting

-If setup or runtime issues occur, use the troubleshooting guide to diagnose and resolve common errors.
-[Troubleshoot TIM-MCP errors](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-troubleshoot-tim-mcp-error)
+If you face any issue, use the [troubleshooting guide](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-troubleshoot-tim-mcp-error) to diagnose and resolve common errors.

 ## Configuration